Skip to main content

 Teach For America’s Approach

 TFA recruits outstanding leaders from all backgrounds and career sectors to become TFA “corps members.”
-That includes recent college graduates and people who have taught for several years, as well as people interested in making a career change.
+That includes recent college graduates, people who have taught for several years, and those interested in making a career change.

 In partnership with nonprofit organizations and businesses in Appalachia, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.